Filing a Car Accident Lawsuit

 Though the chance of you going to court is often low, there are a couple of situations where your lawyer might decide it is the best strategy going forward.
 They are:

 An Unfair Offer – If an insurance company offers you an amount that you and your lawyer believe is unfair, your first step will be negotiating it.
 If that company refuses to budge on their offer, it may be best to go to trial.

-Unclear Liability – Sometimes, there is a disagreement on who’s fault the accident was.
+Unclear Liability – Sometimes, there is a disagreement on whose fault the accident was.
 That could be due to a legitimate difference of opinion or one driver being untruthful.
 Either way, if both sides cannot agree on fault, the case will go to court.